 Try to remember that big bathroom colours should be limited to the accessories and accents, rather than the dominant wall colour.

 Get inspiration elsewhere

-If you really don’t know where to start with choosing a colour for your bathroom, take a look around the rest of the house.
-If you’ve got a room with a bold accent colour, you might want to use that to influence your bathroom’s colour scheme.
+If you really don’t know where to start with choosing a colour for your bathroom, take a look around the rest of your home.
+If you’ve got a room with a bold accent colour, you might want to use that to influence your bathroom colour scheme.